giridhar7632/Three.js/03-hello-cube-app.md

 renderer.render(scene, camera)
 ```

 Last but not least, we add the renderer element to our HTML document.
-This is a `<canvas>` element the renderer uses to display the scene to us.
+This is an `<canvas>` element the renderer uses to display the scene to us.
 In this case, the `<canvas>` element will be appended to the reference container in the HTML.

 ### The Result